 Updates are a part of technology, whether you like it or not.
 Software and hardware both update regularly, often to patch security or performance issues.
 Always stay on top of plugin, theme, or WordPress core updates.
 Vulnerabilities in the backend of sites often give bad actors the ability to break in and steal sensitive information, and updating regularly can keep them at bay.
 That’s why we take care of WordPress Core updates for you, so we can ensure security for all sites on our servers.

 While updates are usually a good thing, they can also cause issues with sites.
 Updates should always be pushed to staging environments first, and then made live.
-Or you could invest in a tool like Staging Pilot.
-Staging Pilot automatically updates sites for you, ensuring that your site is working the same after the update as it was before.
+Or you could invest in a tool that automatically updates sites for you, ensuring that your site is working the same after the update as it was before.

 Knowing WordPress Standards

 WordPress has strict coding standards for individuals that develop for its platform.
 This ensures that when other developers feel inclined to go into the backend of a plugin or theme to alter it in some way, they will be able to read and understand the way the .php, HTML, or CSS is written.
 Many newer developers, especially developers new to WordPress, may forget about these standards and begin to develop in their own way, causing headaches for others.
 Remember: WordPress is open source, so everyone can see your work when you’re done writing.
 You want it to be as clean and user-friendly as possible.